NigelFinegan5p/project-1/README.md

 The contact page features a form where the users can sign up to our Yellow SEO newsletter and receive free tips and advice.
 The design is kept clean and simple.

-As one of the main business & project objectives is to showcase the core service SEO we went with a Visual first approach.
+As one of the main project objectives is to showcase the core service of Yellow SEO we went with a Visual first approach.

-During extensive competitor research other digital agencies go in-depth with screen shots of analytics and keyword research and overloading potential new customers.
-For this reason we took the visual first project scope, focusing on a number of primary white and yellow SEO images.
+During extensive competitor research of other digital agencies, we notcied an in-depth analytics and keyword research focus with a potential of overloading potential new customers.
+For this reason we took a visual first approach to the project scope, focusing on a number of primary white and yellow SEO images.

 We took a Macro approach to a Micro challenge & problem.